✓ Updated May 2026

 Best time: May-Oct

-culturalStep back in time at the archaeological site of Maeva, where you can wander among ancient Polynesian stone temples (marae) scattered across a lush hillside.
-Imagine the ceremonies and gatherings that took place here centuries ago, and seek out the unique stone fish traps that dot the landscape.
+culturalStep back in time at the archaeological site of Maeva, where you can wander among the stone foundations of ancient Polynesian temples (marae).
+Imagine the ceremonies and gatherings that once took place here, and seek out the unique stone fish traps that dot the landscape, a testament to ingenious local engineering.

 Best time: May-Oct